-- Evaporator with Blower Fan In order to remove the heat from the air in the vehicle, the A/C evaporator allows the refrigerant to absorb the heat from the air passing over it.
-The blower fan moves cool air out into the car interior. - 2 Compressor The compressor pumps and circulates the refrigerant through the system. - 3 Condenser The condenser is a heat exchanger mounted at the front of the vehicle.
-Heat drawn out of the interior of the car is expelled here. - Receiver/Drier The drier not only dries refrigerant, it also filters the refrigerant and stores it under certain operating conditions. - 5 High Pressure Switch A pressure switch is used to shut down the system if high or low pressure is detected, basically it acts as a safety switch.
+- 1 Evaporator with Blower Fan In order to remove the heat from the air in the vehicle, the A/C evaporator allows the refrigerant to absorb the heat from the air passing over it.
+The blower fan moves cool air out into the car interior. - Compressor The compressor pumps and circulates the refrigerant through the system. - 3 Condenser The condenser is a heat exchanger mounted at the front of the vehicle.
+Heat drawn out of the interior of the car is expelled here. - under certain operating conditions. - 5 High Pressure Switch A pressure switch is used to shut down the system if high or low